Shine-Bright-Meow/meowCarrier/README.md

 > Purchase 30% more boards (WeMos D1 Mini, TP4056, and BMI160/BMI270/BNO085 than what is needed.
 There is the possibility that components are dead on arrival or get damaged during assembly/soldering.

 > [!NOTE]
-> One order of Resistors, Diodes, Header Pins, Switches, and PH 2.0mm Connectors is enough for the entire project.
+> One order of Resistors, Diodes, Header Pins, and Switches is enough for the entire project.

 > [!NOTE]
 > The SlimeVR DIY Community recommends buying boards from the following sellers on AliExpress: Win Win, Aitexm, or Tenstar Robot.